The 10 Best Men's Work Boots

 video play icon

-This wiki has been updated 32 times since it was first published in February of 2015.
+This wiki has been updated 37 times since it was first published in February of 2015.
 Tough jobs require tough footwear, but you don't have to sacrifice style or comfort in the pursuit of protection on the worksite.
 Our selection of impressive men's work boots come in a variety of rugged options, including Red Wing, that will look just as good in the bar as around town, yet still provide all the features you need, such as waterproofing, insulation, and steel toecaps.
-When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.

 1. Red Wings Irish Setter